FAQ

 The FSLA and state authorities require payroll records to be kept on file for certain periods of time.
 Document the recordkeeping laws that apply to you and how you will maintain confidentiality.

-Those who excel as a payroll manager have a specific skill set.
+Those who excel as a payroll processor have a specific skill set.
 They tend to be detail-oriented, organized, analytical and technically inclined.
 Their success, however, requires the collective teamwork of employees, managers and the human resources department.
-For example, workers must submit accurate information and managers need to promptly approve timecards in order for payroll to be processed correctly and timely.
+For example, workers must submit accurate information and managers need to promptly approve timecards in order for payroll processors to manage payroll correctly and on time.

 Track employee time and attendance